 Although it was the movie "A Night at the Museum" that launched it to fame, near Central Park is located for decades one of the museums that most impresses its visitors by the large number of curiosities and objects that can be seen (and learn) inside: the Museum of Natural History.

-Today it is still one of the most important scientific and research centers in the city and its collection houses thousands of fossils, meteorites and minerals that you will not be able to see anywhere else.
+Today remains one of the most important scientific and research centers of the city and its collection houses thousands of fossils, meteorites and minerals that you can not see anywhere else.
 If you are also visiting New York with children, do not hesitate to make this visit that will leave them speechless.

-This incredible museum will steal your heart, not only for the incredible works it houses, but also for its design and structure, unique in the world.
-Enter its majestic staircase and feel how you lose track of time in the heart of Manhattan inside the Guggenheim New York, you won't regret it!
+This incredible museum will steal your heart, not only for the incredible works it houses but also for its design and structure, unique in the world.
+Enter its majestic staircase and feel how you lose track of time in the heart of Manhattan inside the Guggenheim in New York.
+You won't regret it!

 Other interesting museums in the city

 As with practically everything in New York, this city has a cultural offer that surpasses that of any city in the world.
-It is difficult to calculate how much time we would need to visit all its incredible museums, but if you have time or you are passionate about art and culture, take a look at these other museums that will not leave you indifferent:
+It is difficult to calculate how much time we would need to visit all its incredible museums, but if you have time or are passionate about art and culture, check out these other museums that will not leave you indifferent:

 Read more about the Fotografiska New York, dare to visit the Brooklyn Museum, discover the history of the city at the Museum of the City of New York, delve into the Whitney Museum of American Art, explore the Intrepid aircraft carrier with your visit to the Sea, Air and Space Museum or feel like another spy at the KGB Spy Museum.

 The Empire State Building is the most iconic building in New York, and from its observation deck you can enjoy wonderful views of the Big Apple.
-You can go up at sunrise, just before sunset, or even at night: whatever you choose, it's an experience you're sure to look back on with nostalgia for years to come.
+You can go up at sunrise, just before sunset, or even at night: whatever you choose it will be an experience that you will remember with nostalgia many years later.

-For this, I definitely recommend you to buy your Empire State tickets online in advance to avoid the queue at the ticket office, to be able to choose the best time to climb the Empire State and avoid the large crowds of tourists who, of course, have this visit among their priorities when visiting New York.
+To do this, I definitely recommend you to buy your tickets online for the Empire State in advance to avoid the queue at the ticket office, to choose the best time to climb the Empire State and avoid the large crowds of tourists who, of course, have this visit among their priorities when visiting New York.

 One of the most amazing observation decks in the world has recently opened its doors in New York: The Edge.
 With its glass floor (yes, yes, you read that right) you can fly over the New York skyline with your own feet.
-The structure of the building (it's literally an "edge", as its name suggests) is designed to make you feel the wind (and vertigo) on your skin when you lean out from the top.
+The structure of the building (it's literally an "edge," as the name implies) is designed to make you feel the wind (and vertigo) on your skin as you lean out from the top.
 Ready to test your adrenaline with the views from The Edge?

-23. Visit Harvard University, Boston, from New York City
+24. Visit Harvard University, Boston from New York City

-As you read it: visiting Harvard is possible and you don't have to be an enlightened person (or an alumnus) to do so.
-One of the most famous universities in the world opens its doors for travelers to visit on a guided tour.
-By taking a trip to Boston from New York, you can also explore the historic center of the city of Boston, where one of the most important episodes of American history was forged: the American War of Independence.
+As you read it: visiting Harvard is possible and you don't have to be enlightened (or an alumnus) to do so.
+One of the world's most famed universities opens its doors for travelers to visit on a guided tour.
+By taking an excursion to Boston from New York, you will also be able to explore the historic center of the city of Boston, where one of the most important episodes in American history was forged: the American War of Independence.

-On this tour you will also see MIT and learn everything you need to know about the city and its customs, which contrast with the hustle and bustle of New York.
-The best part?
+During this tour, you will also be able to see MIT and they will explain everything you need to know about the city and its customs, which contrast with the hustle and bustle of New York.
+The best part of all?
 In the evening you'll be back at your hotel in the Big Apple ready to continue your trip.

-Whether you're visiting New York in winter, when the cold weather will be raging, or you're on short notice, the sightseeing bus will ease the cold temperatures and allow you to tour the city in the easiest way possible.
-While it may seem like an inauthentic experience at first glance, the truth is that New York' s tour bus routes are designed to get you from one attraction to another as quickly as possible (and without fighting with the subway map!).
+Whether you're visiting New York in winter, when the cold will be raging, or you're on short notice, the sightseeing bus will ease the cold temperatures and allow you to tour the city in the easiest way possible.
+Although it may seem at first an inauthentic experience, the truth is that the routes of New York's tour buses are designed to get you from one attraction to another as quickly as possible (and without fighting with the subway map!).

 Halfway between architectural jewel and tourist attraction or viewpoint, this building stands out for its external appearance but also for the optical games and the views it offers to those who visit it.
-I encourage you to enter, climb its four flights of stairs and draw your own conclusions.
+I encourage you to go inside, climb its four flights of stairs and draw your own conclusions.

-26. Have a cocktail at the best rooftops in the city
+27. Have a good cocktail at the best rooftops in the city

-If the views from one of the observatories of the city have not been enough for you, you can continue contemplating them from one of the wonderful rooftops or terraces that Manhattan has to offer.
-Although the views will not be as impressive (almost none of them offer 360 views of the city, because other skyscrapers in front can block the views), they usually have live music and a very New York atmosphere that I always find a great plan to close a busy day of sightseeing in the city.
+If the views from one of the observatories of the city have not been enough for you, you can continue contemplating them from one of the wonderful rooftops or terraces that Manhattan offers.
+Although the views will not be as impressive (almost none of them offer 360 views of the city, because other skyscrapers in front can block the views), they usually have live music and a very New York atmosphere that always seems to me a great plan to close a busy day of sightseeing in the city.

 Sometimes, finding these little bars or rooftops can seem complicated, so I have compiled a list of what, for me, are the best rooftops in New York.

-27. Get out of Manhattan and explore the rest of the boroughs of New York City.
+28. Get out of Manhattan and explore the rest of New York's neighborhoods.

 I'm sorry but...
-New York is so much more than Manhattan, and while it's tempting to just explore the island's most iconic landmarks, there's so much more to New York than that.
+New York is so much more than Manhattan and while it's tempting to just stay in and explore the most iconic spots on the island, there's so much more to New York than that.
 In fact, the city is made up of five boroughs (or "Boroughs") where New Yorkers live, dine out, shop, dance....
 Don't let yourself be overcome by laziness and explore what Brooklyn, Queens, the Bronx and Staten Island have to offer in addition to Manhattan.
-I'll tell you here what you can't miss on your visit to the city: Best New York City Neighborhoods.
+I'll tell you here what you can't miss on your visit to the city: 6 Best New York City Neighborhoods.

-I will neither hide nor deny that Brooklyn is one of my favorite areas of the city, so I encourage you (because I can't force you) to go to its streets to leave no corner uncombed in this area.
+I will neither hide nor deny that Brooklyn is one of my favorite areas of the city, so I encourage you (because I can not force you) to throw yourself into its streets to leave no corner uncombed in this area.
 You will love its cafes, vintage markets, alternative stores and gastronomic markets.
 Also, take note of the best places to eat in Brooklyn as you can try very authentic dishes and at a lower price than in Manhattan.
 Here are my recommendations: Things to Do in Brooklyn NYC.

-Also, in Brooklyn, you can visit Williamsburg and the Jewish Quarter of New York, a real world apart that blew my mind the first time I visited it.
-I give you some tips on how to organize your visit in this practical guide on Things to Do in Williamsburg.
+Also, inside Brooklyn, you can visit Williamsburg and the Jewish Quarter of New York, a real world apart that blew my mind the first time I visited it.
+I give you some tips on how to organize your visit in this practical guide on 12 Things to Do in Williamsburg.

-28. Americanize at a Football or Baseball game
+29. Americanize yourself at a Football or Baseball game.

-If there is something that will make you feel really in the heart of the United States, it is to enjoy its most popular sports.
-Being in New York you will have the chance to see the mythical New York Yankees in a baseball game, which for me was a real experience (I didn't even know the rules of the game, but the experience surrounding these events was spectacular).
+If there's one thing that will make you feel truly at the heart of the United States, it's enjoying its most popular sports.
+While in New York you will have the chance to see the mythical New York Yankees in a baseball game, which for me was a real experience (I didn't even know the rules of the game, but the experience surrounding these events was spectacular).

 If you are not traveling to New York during the MLB season, you can always take a tour of the stadium or visit the surrounding area.
 After all, it is a mythical place that marks the cultural, sports and leisure agenda of New Yorkers.
 Here is an article for you to discover how to visit Yankee Stadium.

-29. Disconnect from the tourist life on a cruise on the Hudson River
+30. Disconnect from the tourist life on a Hudson River cruise

-Sailing the waters of the Hudson will allow you to take a break from long walks while taking in the views of the Manhattan Skyline, crossing the Brooklyn Bridge below and getting up close to the Statue of Liberty for a closer look.
+Cruising the waters of the Hudson will give you a break from long walks while you take in the views of the Manhattan skyline, cross the Brooklyn Bridge below and get up close and personal with the Statue of Liberty.

 Best of all, there are tours and itineraries for all budgets (from a short one-hour tour to a luxury cruise with dinner and live music) and even cruises on the Hudson to do with children.
 Dare to try it and even if it's cold, wrap up warm and go out on deck to take the best pictures.
-Here is an article I wrote about Best Manhattan Cruises with my favorite options, but I'll tell you right now, taking a dinner cruise on the Hudson could be the most amazing experience of your trip.
+Here is an article I wrote about Best Manhattan Cruises with my favorite options, but I'll tell you right now that doing a dinner cruise on the Hudson could become the most amazing experience of your trip.